 Note: after first starting an antidepressant, in some people anxiety symptoms become worse for a few days before they start to improve.

 A combination of CBT and an SSRI antidepressant may work better in some cases than either treatment alone.
+If these do not work, or symptoms are very severe, you can be referred to a specialist mental health service.

 Further reading and references